 SMEs form such a large part of the Singaporean business ecosystem and are entrusted with the personal details of such a large part of the population, that the cyber risks to SMEs are actually cyber risks to us all.

-With the e-wallet economy in Asia set to have 2.6 billion users, involving over $7 trillion-worth of transactions by 2025, this revolution in digital finance is transforming how consumers and markets operate, empowering businesses, and boosting financial inclusion.
+With the e-wallet economy in Asia set to have 2.6 billion users, involving over $7 trillion in transactions by 2025, this revolution in digital finance is transforming how consumers and markets operate, empowering businesses and boosting financial inclusion.
 Here’s how Asia’s wallet economy differs to the West’s, the opportunities for both and the three factors propelling its rise in Asia.

 With Southeast Asia's digital economy projected to hit $300 billion by 2025, it's easy to get caught up in the headlines about the meteoric rise of e-commerce in Asia.
 Yet, for 55% of the world’s people who are not digitally connected, the pandemic worsened the digital divide, locking them out of the digital economy.

 With the emergence of open finance including open banking, the way consumers and businesses can connect with and control their data, for everything from budgeting and payments to investing and borrowing, is being reimagined and redefined.

 While cashless payments are becoming more popular in Japan, major credit card companies are expanding contactless payment cards around the world, spurred by measures to prevent the spread of COVID-19.
 In this new normal, Mastercard has set its sights on Japan, and has begun to push for sustainable, contactless payments with credit functions and versatility not found in other electronic payment systems.